Log Calabi-Yau mirror symmetry and non-archimedean disks: The Canonical Scattering diagram

-\begin{remark} We note the pre scattering diagram $\fD$ is canonically determined by the small cylinders tropicalising to $h\colon [-\epsilon,\epsilon] \to \Sk(U)$ as in \cref{def:infintesimal_spine}.
-This collection of cylinders depends only on $U$, not on the compactification $U \subset Y$.
+\begin{remark} We note the scattering diagram $\fD$ is canonically determined by the analytic cylinders tropicalising to $h\colon [-\epsilon,\epsilon] \to \Sk(U)$ as in \cref{def:infintesimal_spine}.
+This collection of cylinders depends only on $U$, not on the formal model $(\bbY,\bbD)$.
 In this way $\fD$ is canonically associated to $U$.
-Different $U \subset Y_i$ can give different affine structures on $\Sk(U)$.
+Different models can give different affine structures on $\Sk(U)$.
 If we view the scattering diagram in the different affine structures, it can look different.
 But they are equivalent; they encode exactly the same information.
-For example, this gives a simple explanation for the \it{mutation invariance} of the cluster scattering diagram in \cite[1.3]{Gross_Canonical_bases} (the original proof of which is quite involved).
+This gives a simple explanation for the \it{mutation invariance} of the cluster scattering diagram in \cite[1.3]{Gross_Canonical_bases} (the original proof of which is quite involved).
 In particular, the support $|\fD| = \cup_k |\fD_k| \subset \Sk(U)$ (the union of the walls) depends only on $U$. \end{remark}